SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

 - Support for the **latest/final version of UE4 (4.27)**.
 - Support for a **recent version of emscripten** (will try to keep this up to date).

-Packaged HTML5 projects should work with **Firefox** and **Chrome-based** browsers on **Windows 10/11** or **MacOS**.
+Packaged HTML5 projects should work in **Firefox** or **Chrome-based** browsers on **Windows 10/11** or **MacOS**.
 Safari on MacOS also appears to work for now but there may be subtle issues or future problems.
-Other browsers/platforms may either not currently work (e.g. mobile) or have graphical/performance issues.
+Other browsers/platforms may either not work or have graphical/performance issues.
+Mobile does not work.

+Development/packaging of HTML5 projects (i.e. building and using this fork of Unreal Editor) is only tested on Windows 10 (but 11 should also work).

 Live Example: [**AdhocCombat** (https://adhoccombat.com)](https://adhoccombat.com) - personal project, work in progress

-Packaging of HTML5 projects (i.e. using Unreal Editor) is currently done on Windows 10 (11 should also work).

 ### Other Features